zaksabeast/PokemonRNGGuides/guides/Omega Ruby and Alpha Sapphire/Omega Ruby and Alpha Sapphire Stationary RNG.md

 ## Step 4: Launch the Game

 Hover over the game icon, then press `X + Y`.
 You should see a menu.
 Choose `Enable Debugger`.
 Usually the game will then automatically boot, if that does not happen, press `A` to boot the game.

-Immediately, hold `Left` and the screen will flash 3 times and wait at the loading screen.
+If you are connecting your 3DS to 3DSRNGTool, immediately hold `Left` and the screen will flash 3 times and wait at the loading screen.

 Note: if the screen does not flash 3 times and instead boots into the game, turn off the console and on again (or use the [Rosalina menu](https://github.com/LumaTeam/Luma3DS/wiki/Rosalina) to reboot) and try again.

-## Step 3: Set Up 3DSRNGTool
+## Step 5: Set Up 3DSRNGTool

 1. In the upper right, choose your game version.